Learn the foundations

 Nature comprises all living plants, animals and fungi and their interactions with other living or non-living entities and processes across four realms.

-Nature realms – land, ocean, freshwater and atmosphere – include ecosystems (or biomes) such as tropical forests, grasslands, coral reefs, rivers and wetlands.
+• Nature realms: The land, ocean, freshwater and atmosphere realms include ecosystems (or biomes) such as tropical forests, grasslands, coral reefs, rivers and wetlands.

-Ecosystems are natural assets that provide ecosystem services people and business rely on, such as climate regulation, freshwater for drinking and irrigation and pollination.
+• Ecosystems & ecosystem services: Ecosystems are natural assets that provide ecosystem services that people and business rely on.
+These include, for example, climate regulation, freshwater for drinking and irrigation, and pollination.

-Biological diversity – usually referred to as biodiversity – is the key indicator of the health of a system, and refers to the variability among living organisms, within species (genetic diversity), between species (species diversity), and ecosystems (ecosystem diversity).
+• Biodiversity: Biological diversity – usually referred to as biodiversity – is the key indicator of the health of a system and refers to the variability among living organisms, within species (genetic diversity), between species (species diversity), and ecosystems (ecosystem diversity).

 Defining the drivers of nature loss